equinor/atmos-validation/docs/conventions.md

 *classification_level*: Signifies data access according to classification level

-*data_type*: If source data is hindcast or measurement
+*data_type*: If source data is hindcast, single point hindcast, or measurement

 *data_history*: Any information about the origin of the data (if not measured directly by the contractor) or changes made to the data (if there has been previous versions of the same data) shall be stated here.
 If the data has been measured/created directly by the contractor and it is the first version delivered “Original data” shall be stated